Aimeedeer/bigannouncement/doc/hacklog.md

 <script src="https://cdn.jsdelivr.net/npm/ipfs/dist/index.min.js"></script>
 ```

-it was working previously, but today we discovered that the browser
+It was working previously, but today we discovered that the browser
 is reporting an error during message upload:

 ```